rsyncOSX/RsyncOSXdocs/content/about/_index.md

 ### User documents

 The user documentation is built by utilizing [Markdown markup language](https://en.wikipedia.org/wiki/Markdown), [Hugo framework for websites](https://gohugo.io/)  and [the hugo-future-imperfect-slim hugo theme](https://github.com/pacollins/hugo-future-imperfect-slim).
-The documentation is published on [Netlify](https://www.netlify.com/).
+This user documents are automatically updated and published on [Netlify](https://www.netlify.com/) every time a change is pushed to [the GitHub repository](https://github.com/rsyncOSX/RsyncOSXdocs).